Code-Institute-Submissions/nowane-Milestone1/README.md

 > * At larger screens a timetable, which will responsively disappear when the screen-size gets too small.
 > * A responsive contact form.
 > * A Responsive footer containing:
->  - The opening times
+>  - The opening times.
->  - The location of the gym
+>  - The location of the gym.
 >  - A clickable logo of the gym, returning the user back to the top of the page.
 >